stippingerm/causality-course/README.md

   * Definition of causality in philosophy
   * Foundations of statistics
   * Causality deduced from the examination of function form
-2. Examination of samples, events
+2. Examination of samples, events [slides](https://wigner.hu/~stippinger/courses/causality-2025/02_Samples_and_Experiments.pdf)
+  * Chapters from the book Causal Inference: What If?
   * Randomized experiment
   * Concept of confounder
   * Bayesian inference
-  * Chapter from the book Causal Inference: What If?
 3. Graphical models
   * Confounder, collider
   * D-separation